bquach17/Dumb-Dumber/README.txt

 my final heuristic structure off of two different papers.
 I played around with the weights that were in each heuristic along with the static table of weights.
 I also adjusted the importance of each category.
+Terry - I implemented the miniMax and alpha-beta pruning algorithm.
+I tried an improved version of the alpha-beta pruning algorithm called the recursive best-first search minimax, which is faster than alpha-beta pruning so we could explore more depth.

 Improvements
 We started with a few if statements for our heuristic that solely depended on a greedy strategy